 The nice thing about this structure is there really isn’t a down side.
 Best case, you get to work on a new team in a new role, in a company that you enjoy being a part of.
 Worst case, you learn more about the other departments in your company and who the decision makers are within them.
 In both cases, this is valuable info that you can use as you advance within the company.

-internal hiring, internal hire, how to get an internal job, hiring internal candidates, expressing interest in an internal position, right candidate for the right job, how to get an internal promotion, how to get a job internally, how to show interest in a position, how to express interest in an internal job
+internal hiring, internal hire, how to get an internal job, expressing interest in an internal position, how to get an internal promotion, hiring internal candidates, right candidate for the right job, how to get a job internally, how to express interest in an internal position, how to get hired internally